Folkestone Groomers Directory

 • Mud has dried and caked into the coat

-• Your dog has rolled in something unpleasant
+• Your dog has rolled in something unpleasant—see our fox poo clean-up and odour removal guide for specialist advice

 • Simple wiping doesn't remove the dirt